galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - The script sends them into the the collection that appears in the history after the job runs.
 - The user's history shows only one new item after it runs - it must be viewed to see all the individual contents.

-> ### {% icon warning %} The generated test for `collections` always passes because it doesn't test anything.
+> ### {% icon warning %} The default generated test for output collections always passes because it doesn't test anything.
 >
+>    - It is *possible* to supply a test over-ride.
+Example code is shown on the sample form.
+It provides a single predicted <element> so the test really does test something.
->    - Nothing is known about what's in the collection when the `<test>` code is generated.
+>    - Otherwise, the test will be empty, because that represents what the code generator knows about what's in the collection when the `<test>` code is generated.
+Nothing.
->    - Introspecting arbitrary scripts to populate the test with actual file names?.
-Yeah, Nah.
+>    - Introspecting arbitrary scripts to reliably populate the test with actual file names?.
+Not likely any time soon.
->    - Asking the ToolFactory user to supply some on the form would be possible.
+>    - Asking the ToolFactory user to supply some on the form could be used to populate the test properly.
->    - It would also make the form even more complex, but is very welcome as a PR if anyone feels strongly about this bogus test.
+>    - It would also make the form even more complex, but is very welcome as a PR.
+>
 {: .warning}

 > ### {% icon details %} `plotter` collection output demonstration tool form, generated XML and outputs